hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 judices and prepossessions die hard.
 Mr. Tilak would however brook no compromise on one point.
-He wanted the Congress to call on the Home Rule Leagues and other pubUc Associations to carry on continuously a vigorous propaganda. " If the Congress " he said
+He wanted the Congress to call on the Home Rule Leagues and other public Associations to carry on continuously a vigorous propaganda. " If the Congress " he said
 " would not lead a national agitation, let the Home Rule Leagues at least do the work."
 It was with evi-